human memory research mistake is that science has not yet focused on

 Nature created “speed dial links” between nerve cells to remember notably dangerous situations.
 Neural plasticity grew new branches to support such links.
 LTP established quick response systems.
 High frequency stimulation of the dendrites of a neuron were known to improve the sensitivity of the synaptic nerve junctions.
 Such activity was seen to be "remembered" by the cell through greater sensitivity at specific inputs.
 Harvard scientists listed 117 molecules involved at the synaptic junctions which could increase such sensitivity.
 These chemicals assisted in linking neural paths to create increased levels of activity between neurons in different areas.
 Can a few speed dial links explain the phenomenal range and depth of human memory?

 Recently, Dr. Sacktorat discovered a substance called PKMzeta, which was present and activated in neighboring cells with speed-dial links.
 The PKMzeta molecules formed into precise fingerlike connections among brain cells that were strengthened.
 The molecules remained in place to sustain the speed dial links, which enabled heightened responses to danger.
 However, when a drug, which interferes with PKMzeta was injected directly into the brain, the animals forgot their fear.
 The animals even forgot a strong disgust they had developed for a taste after the administration of the drug.
 It was hoped that by disabling LTP, the drug could blunt painful memories and addictive urges.
 The ability of LTP to handle urgent messages does not explain how the system remembers last night's dinner menu.

 While LTP can establish “speed dial links,” combinatorial memories are required for the galaxy of events, remembered by the nervous system daily.
 People are reported to be able to recognize every one of 10,000 images shown to them at 1 second intervals.
 Such memories involve combinatorial arrangements of millions of pixels.
 Even habits require memories.
 The intricate movements of centipedes and horses need colossal memories.
 The graceful steps of a ballet dancer are learned through tedious practice.
 They require millions of motor memories repeating thousands of time a second.
 Such independent combinatorial memories are stored at such speeds and deal with memories of the whole nervous system for daily events.
 The “Dial 100” character of LTP cannot be the basis for such memories.

 Memory research follows many leads.
 One clue relates to the branched inputs of nerve cells, called dendrites.
 Branch growth is assisted by a protein called cypin.
 Some memory disabilities were related to deficits in cypin.
 So, one possibility was that nerve cells grew new branches to store memory.
 New branches could represent added memory.
 But, when the size and scale of human memory is considered, the idea of branches, however microscopic, growing to add memories sounds perilously cancerous.

 Damage to the hippocampus, a component of a region of the brain called the limbic system, is known to cause patients to forget ongoing events within a few seconds.
 But, incidents from childhood and early adult life were still remembered.
 Memory had faded from a couple of years prior to the event that caused damage to the hippocampus.
 Older memories were still retained by the patient even without the hippocampus.
-Evidently, the organ does not store such memories.
-It probably plays a role in recording more durable memories into neurons.
+Research has identified the role of the organ in storing long term contextual episodic memories all over the cortical regions.

 The brilliance of the mind can only be explained through the pattern recognition process.
 But, since scientists favor maths, neurons, the basic building blocks of human intelligence, are assumed to be computers.
 Nerve cells are presumed to compute, not recognize.
 So, memory research failed to note the significance of neurons in the discovery of combinatorial codes.
 Combinatorial codes can store astronomically large volumes of data and can explain the immense wisdom of the mind.
 This website suggests that the mind functions by remembering and recognizing patterns.
 Combinatorial codes store human memory for both events and for habitual muscular responses.